Learn why calibration is needed and how often it is required.

 A smart battery can be self-calibrated by taking advantage of occasional full discharges, but in real life this seldom happens.
 Most discharges are intermittent and go to random depth.
 In addition, the load signatures often consist of high frequency pulses that are difficult to capture.
 The partially discharged battery may be partly recharged and then stored at a high temperature, causing elevated self-discharge that cannot be tracked.
 These anomalies add to the display error that amplifies with use and time.

-To maintain accuracy, a smart battery should periodically be calibrated by running the pack down in the equipment until “Low Battery” appears and then apply a recharge.
+To maintain accuracy, a smart battery should periodically be calibrated by running the pack down in the device until “Low Battery” appears and then apply a recharge.
 The full discharge sets the discharge flag and the full charge establishes the charge flag.
 A linear line forms between these two anchor points that allow SoC estimation.
 In time, this line gets blurred again and the battery requires recalibration.
 Figure 2 illustrates the full-discharge and full-charge flags.

-Figure 2: Full-discharge and full-charge flags
+Figure 2: Full-discharge and full-charge flags.

 Calibration occurs by applying a full charge, discharge and charge.
 This is done in the equipment or with a battery analyzer as part of battery maintenance.

 How often should a battery be calibrated?
 The answer depends on the application.
-For a battery that is in continued use, a calibration should be done once every three months or after 40 partial cycles.
+For a battery that is in continued use, a calibration should be done once every 3 months or after 40 partial cycles.
 If the portable device applies a periodic full deep discharge on its own accord, then no additional calibration should be needed.

 What happens if the battery is not calibrated regularly?
 Can such a battery be used with confidence?
 Most smart battery chargers obey the dictates of the chemical battery rather than the digital battery and there are no safety concerns.
 The battery should function normally, but the digital readout may become unreliable.